Nuitka/Nuitka-website/doc/doc/roadmap.rst

  Onefile speed (public)
 ************************

 -  Use memory mapped files on Windows and Linux for performance in accessing the payload.

 -  Generally use memory mapping for calculating the checksum of a file.
    This is for all OSes, and should make cached mode faster to use.

 -  Use Windows NTFS and macOS HFS extended attributes to store caching status of a file inside of it.
 It might be possible to detect modification of the file in this way and spare us the checksum, which will then be used only in case of a fallback being necessary.

 -  Restructure the payload data stream in cached mode, such that skipping a file content becomes easier and does not require decryption of the whole data.

 -  One files are compressed individually, we might be able to cache the result of a specific file, such that files from the Python installation do not have to be redone over and over.

 ************
  Python3.11
 ************

-- Dictionary changes still need to be followed correctly in order to manage basic tests.
-This is currently in progress.
+-  Basic tests appear to work mostly.

+-  There is at least a memory leak with generators,

+-  There is a lack of integration of compiled and uncompiled generators with each other, this needs porting still.

 -  Execute Python 3.10 test suite in a compatible way with 3.11

 -  And and execute Python 3.11 test suite in a compatible way with 3.11

 ************************
  Nuitka-Python (public)